-The Second pillar of NPT is Disarmament.
+The Second Pillar of NPT is Disarmament.
 It states “all Parties undertake to pursue good-faith negotiations on effective measures relating to cessation of the nuclear arms race, to nuclear disarmament, and to general and complete disarmament.”
 The second and third points of this pillar must be the focus for all nine nations in possession of nuclear weapons, especially the United States and Russia who each have a nuclear arsenal of around 7,000 capable weapons.
-Of these, each have around 1,800 that are operational.
-Next comes China and France with about 300 nuclear weapons apiece.
+Of these, each has around 1,800 that are operational.
+Next, come China and France with about 300 nuclear weapons apiece.

 The North Korean nuclear weapons crisis can happen anywhere, therefore, the threat of nuclear weapons needs to be broadened beyond North Korea.
 Let North Korea be a reminder of what is at stake if all nations, especially those with nuclear capabilities, do not take the mandates of NPT seriously.
-Let North Korea bring to everyone’s attention how nuclear armament threatens regional as well as global peace and development.
+Let North Korea be a reminder of how nuclear armament threatens regional as well as global peace and development.

-Progress begins when the United States does exactly what it is asking of North Korea–to denuclearize.
+Progress begins when the US does exactly what it is asking of North Korea–denuclearize.
 The United States, Russia and China must lead by example and fully comply with the NPT mandates.
 This is active leadership.
 This is being a leader in a nuclear world.